eschweitzer78/gps-design-systems-lwc/README.md

 Note that at this stage there is a dependency on Omnistudio 242.

+Do read our [change log](./CHANGELOG.md) if you plan on updating already installed packages in order to check for changes in behaviour or configuration changes.

 ## Structure

 - sfGpsDs is the folder for code that is reusable across individual design systems supported by this repo and sfdx project; it must be installed as a first step.